parisepigenetics/RASflow_EDC/README.md

 Nota: I will modify to have all the fastQC results in this folder.

 ### Mapped reads
-The mapped reads are stored as sorted bam in `data/PROJECTNAME/genome/bamFileSort`, with their `.bai` index.
+The mapped reads are stored as sorted bam in the intermediate output folder, in our example in `data/PROJECTNAME/genome/bamFileSort`, together with their `.bai` index.
+They can be visualized using a genome browser such as [IGV](http://software.broadinstitute.org/software/igv/home) but this is not very convenient as the files are heavy.
+[BigWig](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) files, that summarize the information converting the individual read positions into a number of reads per bin of a given size, are more adapted.

 ### BigWig
-To facilitate visualization (for instance using a genome browser such as [IGV](http://software.broadinstitute.org/software/igv/home)), bigwig files are generated.
+To facilitate visualization on a genome browser, [BigWig](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) files are generated (window size of 50 bp).
 There are in `output/PROJECTNAME/genome/bw`.
-If you have generated stranded bigwig, they are in  `output/PROJECTNAME/genome/bw_str`.
+If you have generated stranded BigWig, they are in  `output/PROJECTNAME/genome/bw_str`.
-If not already done, you can get the files on your computer running:
+If not already done, you can specifically get the BigWig files on your computer running:
 ```
 You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/output/PROJECTNAME/genome/bw_str PathTo/WhereYouWantToSave/
 ```